Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 **{{site.data.data_mine.indicator_bot}}**

-indicator_bot: "An indicator bot is an algorithm that processes information that other bots have generated, and produces elaborate datasets for others to consume. "

 The indicator bot node holds all definitions required for an indicator bot to function.
 Definitions are split between the definition of processes and products.
 Processes are algorithms that go through an input dataset, perform certain calculations, and produce an output.
-Part of that output are the data products the bot creates.
+Part of that output is the data products the bot creates.

-### Adding an Inidicator Bot
+### Adding an Indicator Bot

 To add an indicator bot, select *Add Indicator Bot* on the data mine node menu.
 An indicator bot is created along with the basic structure of nodes required to define it.